Skip to content

 While several public holiday dates are confirmed closer to the time — particularly those based on the Islamic Hijri calendar — current predictions suggest Dubai residents could enjoy four long weekends in 2026, including a potential six-day break.

-Here’s what we know so far.
+Here is what we know so far.

 First Long Weekend: Eid Al Fitr (March 2026)

 Eid Al Fitr marks the end of Ramadan and is one of the most significant holidays in the Islamic calendar.
-In the UAE, the public holiday lasts from Ramadan 30 until Shawwal 3, depending on moon sighting.
+In the UAE, the public holiday runs from Ramadan 30 until Shawwal 3, depending on moon sighting.

 For 2026, Shawwal is currently predicted to begin on Friday, March 20.
-If confirmed, Eid Al Fitr would run from Friday March 20 to Sunday March 22, creating a three-day long weekend.
+If confirmed, Eid Al Fitr would run from Friday, March 20 to Sunday, March 22, creating a three-day long weekend.

 Eid Al Fitr is one of the two UAE public holidays that cannot be moved under the current law, meaning the dates will depend entirely on the lunar calendar.